 3.90 g/t gold over 11 metres in BRAZP575, starting 50 metres below surface, 300 metres to the west of the reserve pit

-These results will be incorporated into a resource update in early 2018, with the objective of expanding the resource base and demonstrating mine life extension for Aurizona.
+These results will be incorporated into a resource update in mid-2018 with the objective of expanding the resource base and demonstrating mine life extension for Aurizona.

 Gold mineralization at Piaba West is hosted in a northern, hanging wall sequence composed mainly of diorite and quartz diorite intrusives with subordinate dacitic volcanics.
 The mineralized zone dips steeply (80°) to the north north-west with gold occurring with disseminated sulphide and in several generations of quartz veins within the intrusives and volcanics.
 Hydrothermal alteration is intense and is dominated by silica-graphite-chlorite-carbonate-sericite-pyrite.
 Zones (shoots) of high-grade gold mineralization controlled by oblique shear zones occur within the mineralized areas.